ambrosiogabe/ambrosiogabe.github.io/_posts/2023-02-02-a-review-of-clean-code.md

 Bob is actively promoting the idea that you should _obfuscate your intentions_ from future readers of the program.
 This statement alone is probably one of the worst statements I've seen so far in the book.

-My suggestion, use a switch statement if it makes sense, and preferabbly make sure your compiler emits warnings for unhandled switch cases.
+My suggestion, use a switch statement if it makes sense, and preferably make sure your compiler emits warnings for unhandled switch cases.

 ### Use Descriptive Names